adityam-iisc/vid2insight/evaluation/README.md

-# Text Quality Evaluation Toolkit
+# Text Score Evaluation Toolkit

-A comprehensive toolkit for evaluating the quality of generated text through various metrics, including both automated metrics and LLM-based evaluation.
+A comprehensive code for evaluating the quality of generated text through various metrics, including both automated metrics and LLM-based evaluation.

 ## Features